 Static contractions are muscle contractions with no movement of the limb.
 In this case, the hip flexor muscles are contracted against resistance.
 To begin to work the hip flexors at the front of the hip, the athlete is seated as shown.
 They use one hand on the lower thigh to provide resistance, as they attempt to lift the leg up.
 Avoid using the foot to push off.
 Hold for 5 or 6 seconds and gradually release.
 Repeat 10 times.

 Straight Leg Raise Exercise

-The straight leg raise (SLR) exercise is a common exercise which is used in the early to mid stages of rehabilitation for knee, hip and thigh injuries.
+The straight leg raise (SLR) exercise is a common exercise which is used in the early to mid stages of rehabilitation for a knee, hip and thigh injuries.
 It works the hip flexor muscles.
 The starting point is lying on the back with both legs out straight.
 One leg is then lifted a few inches off the couch/floor, keeping the knee straight.
-The position may be held for 2-5 seconds, before the leg is lowered slowly back to the floor.
+The position may be held for 2-5 seconds before the leg is lowered slowly back to the floor.

 Hip Extension from Prone